 Only the largest piles, like those in commercial composting operations, are really in any danger if they are mismanaged.
 The key to preventing any issues is proper maintenance of your organic matter to prevent hot compost bins or piles.

 How to Tell if Your Compost is Too Hot

-It doesn’t matter if you have a bin, tumbler or just a pile on the ground; compost needs to be in sun and heat.
+It doesn’t matter if you have a bin, tumbler, or just a pile on the ground; compost needs to be in sun and heat.
 It also releases heat.
-The key to managing the heat level is to make sure there is introduction of oxygen and moisture to all parts of the compost.
+The key to managing the heat level is to make sure there is an introduction of oxygen and moisture to all parts of the compost.